Soibugh

 Soibugh is a town in Budgam district in the Indian-administered union territory of Jammu and Kashmir.
 It is 8.5 km from the summer capital of Jammu and Kashmir, Srinagar.
 It is one of the highly populated area of district Budgam.
 Soibugh is one of the 17 blocks of Budgam district.

+Since the village Soibugh is functioning as Naib Tehsil in Tehsil Budgam of District Budgam since long however, it was upgraded to Tehsil in 2014 by the National Conference Govt after a protest was erupted when the new administrative units were decalred by the Revenue Deparyment govt of JK in the month of July 2014.